Update: We’ve made a video summary of this post since this post was so popular!

 Immortelle Face Cream to Reduce Rosacea Symptoms Naturally

 If you don’t like the feeling of sleeping with oil on your face, the next best thing to use is a rich night cream.
-Organic Radiance Skincare (ORS) founder Candice Betty suggests using Immortelle essential oil in a night cream to reduce redness associated with Rosacea.
+Organic Radiance Skincare (ORS) founder Candice Betty suggests using Immortelle essential oil in a night cream to reduce the redness associated with Rosacea.

-ORS’s night cream, Herbe Sois Calming Moisturizer, uses a proprietary essential oil blend that to produce a synergistic anti-inflammatory effect.
+ORS’s night cream, Herbe Sois Calming Moisturizer, uses a proprietary essential oil blend to produce a synergistic anti-inflammatory effect.
 This means that the oil blend produces a greater anti-inflammatory effect than the sum of the individual oils’ effects.

 Herbe Sois Calming Moisturizer uses German chamomile (Chamomilla recutita) oil to work in this way with Immortelle oil.
 Rose (Rosa damascena) essential oil works in concert with these two oils to contract skin cells and blood vessels.
 The anti-inflammatory and astringent effects of this oil blend help reduce redness and breakouts.